PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 `DetectorErrorModel.builder()` configures the run through chained setters and returns the DEM together with the audit trail and the result-column evaluator used in stage 4b.
-A `NoiseModel` carries the entire noise configuration as one argument.
+A `NoiseParameters` instance carries the entire noise configuration as one argument.

 The one-call forms `DetectorErrorModel.from_guppy(...)` and `build_dem_from_guppy(...)` remain available and run this same pipeline; they